temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 A Search Attribute is an indexed field used in a [List Filter](/concepts/what-is-a-list-filter) to filter a list of [Workflow Executions](/workflows#workflow-execution) that have the Search Attribute in their metadata.

-Each Search Attribute is a key-value pair metadata object included in a Workflow Execution's visibility information.
+Each Search Attribute is a key-value pair metadata object included in a Workflow Execution's Visibility information.
 This information is available in the Visibility store.

 :::note